rogeralmeida/pymodoro/README.md

 ```
 Usage: pymodoro [OPTIONS] [TASK]...

+  pymodoro is a Pomodoro Timer!

 Options:
   --pomodoro-size INTEGER     Pomodoro size in MINUTES
   --short-break-size INTEGER  Break size in MINUTES
+  --skip-break                When present, pymodoro will skip the break
+  --auto-break                When present, pymodoro will not expect a
+                              confirmation to start a break
   --help                      Show this message and exit.
 ```
 ### Examples